-For me an important eye-opener was Gary Chapman’s theory of five languages of love (here’s his book*).
+For me an important eye-opener was Gary Chapman’s theory of five languages of love (here’s his book).
 It divides people into types, which show what does love for the person mean.
-These languages are: gifts, serving – doing tasks at home, compliments, time and touch.
+These languages are:

 But knowing the type gives the chance to start speaking your partner’s language if you want to have a good relationship.

-And why do I call the good relationship slow love?
+Why do I call the good relationship slow love?

 Because if you want to be satisfied with your life with another person and if it is your priority, you HAVE TIME FOR IT.